TonyLikeDev/WindTodo-V1/README.md

 #### Responsive Design

-- **Mobile (< 768px)** — single-column layout, bottom navigation, collapsible sidebar
+- **Mobile (< 768px)** — single-column layout, hamburger nav with swipe-to-open sidebar, and a floating round view-switcher above the tips lightbulb that expands into a vertical pill stack (Roadmap / Kanban / Backlog / Switch boards) so the same product works one-handed
 - **Tablet (768px–1024px)** — two-column grid and compact navigation
-- **Desktop (> 1024px)** — full sidebar, multi-column dashboard, and widescreen charts
+- **Desktop (> 1024px)** — full sidebar, multi-column dashboard, widescreen charts, and the standard horizontal pill bar for view switching

 The site was tested across multiple viewport sizes with a responsive viewer and remains usable and visually consistent across mobile, tablet, and desktop resolutions.
+The mobile pass also fixed a Supabase SSR cookie regression that was causing 401s on mobile Safari.

 ![Responsive Design Testing](/public/performance/responsive.png)